Silence Wang: 2021–2024: Career comeback

-On 4 February 2021, Wang performed at the CCTV Spring Festival Web Gala.
-On 14 February, his new song "Season for Love," a collaboration with Australian singer Lenka, was released.
-On 13 May, it was officially announced that he would join Tencent's new large-scale social reality observation show Wonderland.
+On 14 February 2021, his new song "Season for Love," a collaboration with Australian singer Lenka, was released.
+On 13 May, it was officially announced that he would join Tencent's large-scale social reality observation show Wonderland.
 On 16 July, the Shanghai stop of his concert "The Great Showman Live" was officially announced.
 On 24 July, the prelude to the EP trilogy Encore, titled "Ordinary Love Story,"(普通爱情故事) was released.
-On 5 August, the "Great Showman Live" concert was canceled due to the pandemic.
+On 5 August, the "Great Showman Live" concert was canceled due to the COVID-19 pandemic.
 On 17 November, he won Best Singer-Songwriter and Best Album for The Greatest Showman (大娱乐家) at the 28th Chinese Top Ten Music Awards.
 On 11 December, he was honored as Most Influential Singer-Songwriter at the 2021 Tencent Music Entertainment Awards.
-On 31 December, he performed "Gazing at the Stars" (望星空) with Penny Tai at the CCTV New Year's Eve Gala.

-On 30 January 2022, Wang performed at Shandong TV's Spring Festival Gala.
-On 1 June, he returned to Wonderland for season 2.
-On 21 July, his first conceptual creative collection and ninth personal album, Cross Over, was released, in which he served as songwriter and producer and invited ten female singers, including Joey Yung, Fiona Sit, and LaLa Hsu, to perform various tracks.
-On 10 September, he sang "Eyes on the Stars" (望星辰) with Phoenix Legend's Ling Hua at CCTV's Mid-Autumn Festival Gala.
-On 12 December, his tenth personal album, 21st Century Romance (21世纪罗曼史), was released for streaming online.
+On 21 July 2022, Wang released his first conceptual creative collection and ninth personal album, Crossover (联名), in which he served as songwriter and producer and invited ten female artists, including Joey Yung, Fiona Sit, and LaLa Hsu, to perform various tracks.
+On 12 December, his tenth personal album, 21st Century Romance (21世纪罗曼史), was released for online streaming.
 Its subsequent physical album release ranked first on TME Physical Album Sales Chart's September 2023 chart.
-On 31 December, his performance was aired on CCTV New Year's Eve Gala and he also performed at the Dragon TV's New Year's Eve Gala.